A DEEPER DIVE into the Mystery of Christmas

 … the Lord, who IS the SPIRIT.
 (2 Corinthians 3:18)

-In this section, Paul was describing the spiritual work of Jesus and calling him “Lord,” and then he says the Lord Jesus “IS THE SPIRIT.”
-Says it twice.
-Now think of that in light of the word that the Spirit of God (“Holy Ghost” in the old King James) entered Mary.
-And that is how Jesus was born, “conceived of the Spirit.”
-In order to understand what that phrase really means, the Holy Spirit of God, the Father of Creation, did not just enter Mary to make some miraculous chemistry happen, but entered her to become the Spirit of the child formed inside of her.
+In this part of his letter to early Christians in Greece, Paul was explaining the spiritual work of Jesus and calling him “Lord,” and then he says the Lord Jesus “IS THE SPIRIT.”
+Says it twice even.
+Now think of that in light of the earlier prophecy that the Spirit of God (“Holy Ghost” in the old King James) would enter Mary.
+And that is how Jesus was born, “conceived of the Spirit,” as stated in another part of the Christmas story that is told from Joseph’s side:

 Many of us from many different faiths believe we have a spirit—that we are embodied spirits, as in having a spiritual consciousness that is anchored in these bodies in this life but that transcends these bodies after life (and sometimes in experiences on Earth).
 That is a common belief of many religions.
 In saying Jesus, whom Paul often calls “the Lord,” “IS the Spirit” Paul seems to be saying the Holy Spirit of God became embodied as a human being inside of Mary—a miraculous child, fully human in body, fully divine in consciousness and origin.